-20 Essential Technical SEO Tools for Agencies
+20 Essential Technical SEO Tools For Agencies

 - Document object model (DOM) elements.

-This is useful for figuring out how a site’s technical elements interact to create the final result, or display time.
+This is useful for determining how a site’s technical elements interact to create the final result or display time.

-Through a combination of speed metrics for both desktop and mobile, Google’s PageSpeed Insights is critical for agencies who want to get their website page speed ducks in a row.
+Through a combination of speed metrics for both desktop and mobile, Google’s PageSpeed Insights is critical for agencies that want to get their website page speed ducks in a row.

 It should not be used as the be-all, end-all of page metrics testing, but it is a good starting point.